 Filing counter-claims by borrowers against bank OAs.
 Asserting set-off rights, challenging calculation of dues, and raising limitation defences at DRT-I Mumbai, DRT-II Mumbai, DRT-III Mumbai.

-Unified Chambers and Associates is one of India's most experienced debt recovery law firms.
-Our Senior Partner, Advocate Subodh Bajpai (LLM, MBA from XLRI Jamshedpur), has over 25 years of exclusive practice in debt recovery law.
-He has made more than 500 appearances before Debt Recovery Tribunals across India, including DRT-I Mumbai, DRT-II Mumbai, DRT-III Mumbai.
+Unified Chambers and Associates is a partner-led, single-specialty debt recovery practice.
+Our Senior Partner, Advocate Subodh Bajpai (LLM, MBA from XLRI Jamshedpur), has 8+ years of exclusive practice in debt recovery law.
+The firm has handled 500+ appearances before Debt Recovery Tribunals across India, including DRT-I Mumbai, DRT-II Mumbai, DRT-III Mumbai.

 To file a DRT case for a Mumbai matter, an Original Application (OA) under Section 19 of the Recovery of Debts and Bankruptcy Act, 1993 must be filed before DRT-I Mumbai, DRT-II Mumbai, DRT-III Mumbai.
 The OA must contain a verified plaint with particulars of the debt, the default, security details, and relief sought.
 The bench is located at Maker Tower F, Cuffe Parade, Colaba, Mumbai – 400005.
 Unified Chambers prepares, files, and argues DRT matters for banks and financial institutions in Mumbai.
 Call +91 84008 60008.